 The recovery plan needs to put on equal footing the social agenda for recovery and climate aspirations.
 EU climate trajectories should be carefully calibrated.
 The very survival of the EU is at stake.

-Failing to create a clear roadmap to integrate the social dimension and climate goals in the economic recovery plan will open the door to new forces to reject the European project as a whole.
+Failing to create a clear roadmap to integrate the social dimension and climate goals in the economic recovery plan will open the door for new forces to reject the European project as a whole.

 The Just Transition Mechanism will not be enough and must be revised in light of the COVID-19 crisis.
 Impacts on distributional effects at regional levels should be at the heart of any recovery plan and policy designed in Brussels.